 Although the economic variables referred to above are important determinants of the success or failure of inflation stabilization programs, they do not explain them completely.
 The theoretical literature on economic policy reform suggests that several political variables should also be taken into account.
-In Alesina and Drazen's (1991) model, a lower degree of social cohesion or greater degrees of political polarization and fragmentation lead to greater delays of the implementation of successful stabilization programs2 (which are generally situations of high inflation.
+In Alesina and Drazen's (1991) model, a lower degree of social cohesion or greater degrees of political polarization and fragmentation lead to greater delays of the implementation of successful stabilization programs2 (which are generally preceded by several failed attempts).

-2 Empirical support for their model is provided by Veiga (2000), who shows that higher fragmentation of the government or of the parliament lead to greater delays in the implementation of stabilization programs in preceded by several failed attempts).
 According to Cukierman, Edwards and Tabellini (1992), countries with more unstable and polarized political systems will have more inefficient tax structures and will rely more heavily on seigniorage.
 Thus, these models suggest that variables related to political instability, polarization and social cohesion should be included in an empirical analysis of the likelihood of successful stabilization.